prolike/GitLabelWizard/README.md

 ## Deployment guideline

-In order to deploy the project into a firebase functions, you need to gain following tokens:
+In order to deploy the project into a firebase functions, you need to generate 3x tokens:
 #### 1. A random generated API key
 Write following in your terminal/commandline
 ```bash